Dacia Sandero hatchback review

 On the move, the 89bhp Sandero will be plenty good enough for most drivers.
-It has light steering and a nifty gear change, while the car is lighter and stiffer than the outgoing model, with a fairly soft ride that soaks up bumps nicely.
+It has light steering and a nifty gear change, while the car is lighter and stiffer than the previous model, with a fairly soft ride that soaks up bumps nicely.
 The new Sandero is also slightly wider than before, which helps to improve handling, although a fair amount of body lean in sharper corners means it remains less sporty than a Ford Fiesta or even a Volkswagen Polo.

 Another positive side-effect of the updated Dacia is access to the latest safety equipment, so the Sandero now gets autonomous emergency braking (AEB) for the first time, along with six airbags.
-This should improve its Euro NCAP score when it's tested, although its budget specification means it's still unlikely it will score five stars.
+Despite this, however, when the Sandero Stepway variant was tested by Euro NCAP, it still scored a low two-star rating (out of five).